ElaXan/discordBot/README.md

 3. Copy the `config.example.json` file to `config.json` and fill in the required fields
 4. Invite the bot to your server with the following link: `https://discord.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=8` (replace `CLIENT_ID` with your client ID)
 5. Copy Application ID from the General Information page and paste it into the `config.json` file
+6. Copy Guild ID from the your server and paste it into the `config.json` file
-6. Copy your Discord ID and paste it into the `config.json` file
+7. Copy your Discord ID and paste it into the `config.json` file
-7. Copy your Webhook URL and paste it into the `config.json` file
+8. Copy your Webhook URL and paste it into the `config.json` file
-8. Register for slash commands with `npm run reg`
+9. Register for slash commands with `npm run reg`
-9. Start the bot with `npm run start`
+10. Start the bot with `npm run start`

 # Tested on